Windsor

 Parking and Transport

-Windsor Castle does not offer parking on-site.
-However, there are disabled parking bays on the High Street, outside nearby restaurants, and along Park Street.
+Windsor Castle does not offer on-site parking.
+However, there are disabled parking bays on High Street, outside nearby restaurants, and along Park Street.
 The Castle’s entrance is a short, uphill walk from these locations.

 Refreshments